 |

-Contract Technical Writer: November 1997 –
+Technical Writer: November 1997 – February 1998

-February 1998 (part-time) Wrote various technical
+Wrote various technical documents and white

-Solaris operating system.
+system.

 |